Mahmoud-nfz/SheSolves2022/Problem_11/statement.md

     c is the capacity of one oven. f is the time to cook c Baklawas in one oven.
 ## Output :
-For each test case, output the number of ovens that satisfies his needs.
+For each test case, output the minimum number of ovens that satisfies his needs.

 ## Example:
 Input :